PEOPLE helping each other -- No AI, no cost, no reg'n, no damn popups

 When I refer to suppliers, there are various methods, like Arc Spray, Flame spray, Plasma spray, etc.

-Which one we have to prefer?
+Which one should we prefer?

 What are the main features to be checked?